jsnider3/StudyNotes/CPython/README.md

 There's a TODO in Objects/byteobject.c to optimize a special case for a single character.
 That seems like something I could do.

+Those TODOs were originally put there in 2007.

 There is also an identical TODO in Objects/bytearrayobject.c.
 Both of these are in functions called replace_interleave which are basically the same except for using bytes vs bytearrays.